dockstore/dockstore-documentation/docs/getting-started/github-apps/snippet--installation.rst

 Installing the GitHub App is simple.
 Navigate to ``/my-tools``, ``/my-workflows``, or ``/my-services`` by navigating to My Dashboard then selecting the desired option in the left sidebar.
 In these screenshots, we will go via ``/my-tools``, but the process is essentially the same for any of the other options.

-.. note:: Since Dockstore Notebooks is still in beta mode, it does not have a dedicated ``/my-notebooks`` page yet.
+.. note:: Since Dockstore Notebooks is still in preview mode, it does not have a dedicated ``/my-notebooks`` page yet.
 To register a notebook, navigate to ``/my-workflows`` in the step above.

 .. image:: /assets/images/docs/my-dashboard-sidebar.png